wp-plugins/geo-mashup/readme.txt

 Some popular features are:

-* Once you have a [Google Maps API key](http://www.google.com/apis/maps/signup.html), you're ready to put maps just about anywhere in your blog.
+* Once you have a [Google Maps API key](http://www.google.com/apis/maps/signup.html), you're ready to put maps just about anywhere on your site.

 * Global maps can present your posts in many ways